Exclusive - Confusion clouds count of cars hit by Takata air bag recall

 "We have not yet gone through and said, okay, what is the number of vehicles" on the road that need to be repaired, said NHTSA spokesman Gordon Trowbridge on Wednesday.
 "Some issues have to be worked out before we come to that final number."

-The first Takata-related recall for defective air bags, by Honda Motor Co (7267.T), was issued in November 2008.
+The first Takata-related recall for defective air bags, by Honda Motor Co, was issued in November 2008.

 As the crisis has spread to include 10 manufacturers and millions of vehicles, the U.S. safety regulator has struggled to define how many vehicles may have defective parts, the exact cause of those defects, how many times those vehicles may need to be repaired, when the replacement parts may be available and how many consumers will have to get replacement air bag inflators again.